You are here

 Low-income assistance program

 Best Friends–Utah’s low income assistance program provides spay/neuter for pets of Utah residents who are experiencing financial difficulty.
 Vouchers can be used at participating vet clinics throughout the state.
+(Note that we offer a limited number of vouchers per month, with priority given to residents of Salt Lake County, Davis County, Utah County, Weber County and Washington County.)
+If the application link below is not available, all vouchers for the month have been allocated.
+Please check back at the first of next month to apply.

 |Persons in family or household||Qualifying Income|